Metaswitch/clearwater-readthedocs/Manual Install.md

     sudo DEBIAN_FRONTEND=noninteractive apt-get install clearwater-cassandra homestead homestead-prov --yes

+### Ralf

+If you are using Ralf to provide the CTF for Rf billing, you should install the Ralf software on the sixth instance with:

+    sudo DEBIAN_FRONTEND=noninteractive apt-get install ralf --yes

 ## DNS Records

 Clearwater uses DNS records to allow each node to find the others it needs to talk to to carry calls.
 At this point, you should create the DNS entries for your deployment before continuing to the next step.
 [Clearwater DNS Usage](Clearwater DNS Usage) describes the entries that are required before Clearwater will be able to carry service.